 If your phone is old:

-A new battery can completely solve overheating issues.
+A new battery can resolve all overheating issues.

 What You Should NOT Do